 In collaboration with the Graduate Studies Office, the Library is providing online access to newly received UW-Whitewater theses.
 All theses submitted since the fall semester of 2003 will be available electronically from the University Library Catalog.

 Students are to submit one copy of the original UW-Whitewater thesis typed on rag paper and the second copy in electronic Portable Document Format (PDF).
-The PDF version may be submitted on a Floppy Disk, CD, DVD, or ZIP Disk.
+The PDF version may be submitted on a flash drive, CD or DVD.
 Submitting theses in PDF format will appear the way the author intended it to be.
 All submissions are to be sent to the Graduate Office.
 Students are required to complete the UW-W Library Electronic Thesis Access Agreement Form (available as a Word Document or PDF) when submitting the thesis.

 Converting Microsoft Word Files to PDF

 In order to convert files to PDF, you must have either Microsoft Word 2007 or Adobe Acrobat Pro installed on your computer.
 For your convenience, Adobe Acrobat Pro is available at several scanning workstation in the Library (including two in the alcove across from the Reference Desk).

 - In Microsoft Word, open file